-An El Dorado County sheriff’s deputy was killed Feb.
-26, 1991, when his patrol car ran off a roadway and plowed into a tree near Diamond Springs in Northern California.
+An El Dorado County Sheriff’s Deputy was killed February 26, 1991.
+He was responding to a call for service when his patrol vehicle failed to negotiate a curve and crashed into a tree near Diamond Springs in Northern California.

 “He loved the area… We both felt it was a great place to raise our kids,” said fellow Deputy Tony Campagna.